 To lease a property is tricky and there is always a risk.
 The biggest threat comes from choosing the wrong renter and it’s up to none other than you to spot the difference between a conscientious tenant and a potential renter scam.

 Tough renters might try to rip landlords off throughout each and all stages of the lease: prior to the move, throughout the lease and when tenants are long gone.
+If you are not going through a property management company, being aware of the following is even more important.

 RED FLAGS: What should a landlord look out for?